craftercms/docs/source/reference/graphql.rst

 Groovy script that allows you to make customizations to the schema before making it available to the clients.
 By default the full path of the script is ``/scripts/graphql/init.groovy``.

-In this script you will be able to use most of the global variables described in :ref:`newIa-groovy-api` (except the ones for the request scope).
+In this script you will be able to use most of the global variables described in :ref:`groovy-api` (except the ones for the request scope).
 Additionally there is a global variable specific for this script:

 +-------------+--------------------------------------------------------+--------------------------------+